Why you need client testimonials in your marketing

 Leverage client testimonials for powerful marketing results

 Remember, testimonials are one of the most powerful and cost-effective selling tools you can employ as part of your marketing arsenal.

 Even if you already have a process for collecting customer feedback, incorporating some of these tips into your tactics will yield more powerful, compelling endorsements that do the selling for you.

-Each of the above techniques will help you receive a ton more testimonials that you use on sales pages, contact pages, blog posts, videos and social media marketing campaigns.
+Each of the above techniques will help you receive a ton more testimonials that you use on sales pages, contact pages, blog posts, video, and social media marketing campaigns.

 If you want to learn even more about how to get testimonials for your business, I go over them extensively in my book, Marketing from The Inside Out.